stephaniehicks/learnPython/pages/dictionaries.md

 ## Dictionary methods
 Similar to strings, there are set of dictionary methods in Python that are useful to manipulate dictionaries.
 The syntax is the name of the dictionary followed by a dot (or period) followed by the name of the dictionary method.
-If you want to delete a specific item in a dictionary, you can use `del`

->	del names['Mark']
-> 	print names

 #### List of dictionary methods